paulfantom/dotfiles/README.md

 ### Tests

-The tests use [shellcheck](https://github.com/koalaman/shellcheck) and [pylint](https://www.pylint.org/).
-You don't need to install anything.
-They run in a container.
+The tests use [shellcheck](https://github.com/koalaman/shellcheck) which needs to be preinstalled.

 ```console
 $ make test